Ceramic formers production/manufacturing process consists of the following 10 steps.

 2. Glaze and Mould:

-Mould department uses block / case mould to produce the production mould required for the casting based on the production plan.
+Mould department uses block/case mould to produce the production mould required for the casting based on the production plan.
 After mould production, it is kept in the dryer before it is delivered to the casting department.

 3. Casting & Drying:

 These pieces will be allowed to dry for a day and then sent to the dryer.
-After dryer the moisture content of the pieces will be less than 1% and it is ready to send to the slot cutting & finishing process.
+After drying, the moisture content of the pieces will be less than 1% and it is ready to send to the slot cutting & finishing process.

 4. Slot Cutting & Fettling:

-Following dry finishing processes will be carried out before wet finishing.
+The following dry finishing processes will be carried out before wet finishing.

 5. Finishing & Inspection: